emxsys/worldwind-web-app-tutorial/docs/lesson-1.md

 - Menus and panels for displaying content.
 - Customizable, themes, CSS

-## Prerequisites
+### Prerequisites

-Create the files for a basic web app in your favorite IDE or editor.
+Our web app will consist of three files.
+Create the follwoing files in your favorite IDE or editor.

-- index.html
+- index.html (the web page)
-- custom.css
+- custom.css (overrides)
-- app.js
+- app.js (JavaScript)

 If you want to start with one of the [Bootstrap Examples](http://getbootstrap.com/docs/4.0/examples/), you can check out this template: [Bootstrap Starter Template](https://getbootstrap.com/docs/4.0/examples/starter-template/)